Battle of Lübeck: Prenzlau to Lübeck

 By this time, Blücher's force was reduced to around 16,000 to 17,000 soldiers.
 Though he possessed 100 artillery pieces and the Gadebusch position was strong, the Prussian declined battle because his troops were hungry and worn out by constant marching.
 He decided to fall back to the Hanseatic city-state of Lübeck, where he hoped to join a force of Swedes that he knew were in the area.
 The Prussian army appeared before neutral Lübeck on the morning of 5 November.
 At midday, they forced their way through the southern gate and occupied the city.
 Addressing the city senate in the Rathaus, Blücher demanded large amounts of food, drink, fodder, and currency for his army, but promised not to fight in the city.

 Meanwhile, a brigade of 1,800 Swedes had entered Lübeck on 31 October, hoping to secure transport vessels to carry them home.
 When they finally boarded ship on the 4th, they found themselves trapped in the Trave River by contrary winds.
 Aiming to capture the Swedes, Bernadotte sent one battalion to the mouth of the Trave and another detachment under Maison to Schlutup, which is on the Trave downstream from the city.
 Also on the 5th, Soult attacked one of Blücher's rear guards under General-Major Karl Gerhard von Pelet at Roggendorf, driving it away to the south of Lübeck.
 Soult pressed on and captured 300 Prussians at Ratzeburg.
-He and Murat were poised to advance on Lübeck from the south.
-A Danish force commanded by Lieutenant General Johann Ewald marched toward Stockelsdorf.
+He and Murat were now poised to advance on Lübeck from the south.
+As these events unfolded, a Danish force commanded by Lieutenant General Johann Ewald marched toward Stockelsdorf.
 Ewald notified Blücher that he was prepared to defend his nation's neutrality by force.